mboufal/IPRO-Commuter-Safety/# Personas, Scenarios, Working Agreement.md

 ## Scenario #1

-A student taking late night classes feels unsafe walking home alone and wants to find a fellow student to accompany them for some or all of their walk.
+A student leaves their late night class.
+They keep the app open just in case.
+As they are walking through campus, they witness a robbery.
+They grab their phone and tap the emergency call button.

 ## Scenario #2